Shipstation: Using Shipstation to import commerce Orders (OUTDATED METHOD)

 3. Click Update Settings

-If your products have been created inside of RoasterTools, you can now follow this help article to update SKUs on your ecommerce platform so that RoasterTools can successfully import orders.
+If your products have been created inside of RoasterTools, you can now update SKUs on your ecommerce platform so that RoasterTools can successfully import orders.

 Select an Export Store for Wholesale Orders on ShipStation